stevedmartis/portafolio-pro/README.md

 # MdbAngularFree

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.0-rc.5.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.2.0-rc.5.

+## install

+Run `npm install` for install all dependencies.

 ## Development server